frankshearar/Home/Packaging-Icon-within-the-nupkg.md

   * target defaults to package root
   * Supported formats - jpg, png
   * On pack, strip source value, append the target value with the source file name - `<icon target="icon.png"/>`. (this is to help the gallery and the client know the path to the icon file in the package and the file name.extension.)
+  * Stretch goal - if `icon.png` or `icon.jpg` is present at the folder/project root, and icon property is not present in the nuspec/project file, nuget pack should pack that file as the package icon.
 * Browse from NuGet.org
   * During package ingestion, nuget.org will extract and store the icon.
   * For existing packages, the gallery would read the iconurl from the nuspec, fetch the image and store it.